 Given that regulatory agencies on health matters are quite conservative when it comes to public safety, the current evidence seems to suggest that they are safe.
-This said, science is always evolving, and things that were considered safe in the past, were replaced when they were found to have adverse effects that were unknown at a later time, or when better alternatives were found.
+Science, however, is always evolving, and it’s important to keep an open mind.
+A better alternative in the future may replace things that were considered safe in the past.

 6Routledge EJ, Parker J, Odum J, et al. Some alkyl hydroxy benzoate preservatives (parabens) are estrogenic.
 Toxicol Appl Pharmacol.
 1998 Nov;153(1):12-9.